MisterHW/Notes/FreeCAD_OpenEMS/stub_filter_problem_setup.md

 ### Mesh Validation

-When constructing the current example, some less ideal choices were (in part deliberately) made and their repercussions observed, problems identified and resolved:
+When constructing the current example, some less ideal choices were (in part deliberately) made and their repercussions observed.
+In the course of resolving the issues below,  OpenEMS happened to report "Energy: ~   nan (- 0.00dB)", which was caused by one of the problems identified and resolved:

 * PML boundary conditions were set up too close to the simulated geometry (they appear to eat into the volume, using existing grid units).
 The volume was increased by 5 mm (at 1 mm grid spacing, adding at least 5 cells on each side around the simulation volume).
 * PML grid line count of 1 in any direction was not appropriate.
 The value was increased to 4.
 Multiple cell thickness is preferred (e.g. 8).